|If you have a question |

-The Tourist Information shop has moved from its old location opposite the station to just opposite the Sixtina, see map below
+The Tourist Information shop has moved from its old location opposite the station to just opposite the Sixtina, see map above that

 The Tourist Information of Leipzig is very helpful.
 First of all its location, right opposite the main train station will make your plans easier

 because they will give you a free map and all the basic info about sights, transportation, city walks, the tourist bus etc. There are several

 leaflets about main sights and city events and the friendly staff informed me about the Leipzig card too that you can buy there that give

 you free travel on all trams and buses.

 Open Mon–Fri 9.30am – 6pm, Sat 9.30am – 4pm, Sun/Public holidays 9.30am – 3pm